automatictester/crypto-exp/readme.md

 ### Theory

+Goals of cryptography:
+- Confidentiality:
+  - Encryption
+- Authentication:
+  - MACs
+  - Public key cryptography
+- Integrity:
+  - Hash functions
+  - MACs
+- Non-repudiation:
+  - Digital signatures

 Kerckhoff's principle:
 - Cryptosystem should remain secure even if everything about the system, except the key, is public knowledge
 - Therefore, system may be stolen by the enemy, not causign any problems if key remains secret

 Ciphers:
-- Good cipher - brute force is the best possible attack
+- Secure cipher - brute force is the best possible attack
 - Broken cipher - an attack substantially better than brute force exists

 Confusion and diffusion: